The Walking Dead Table For Pinball FX 2 & Zen Pinball 2 Review

 My other problem with The Walking Dead table is that — like all of Zen’s tables when you play them on a console and sit at a reasonable distance from the TV — it can be tough to read some of the text.
 Which doesn’t really make a difference when it comes to the messages about how you’re about to break your high score, since you can just ignore those.
 But when it comes to the ones that, in a real machine, would be on the display, and tell you what’s going on, it’s kind of annoying.

-In the end, The Walking Dead pinball table is fun for fans of Telltale’s game, but it’s also a blast for fans of the comic, the show, pinball in general, and people who hate the living impaired and would like to hit them with a big silver ball.
+The Walking Dead pinball table is fun for fans of Telltale’s game, but it’s also a blast for fans of the comic, the show, pinball in general, and people who hate the living impaired and would like to hit them with a big silver ball.
 Sure, it’s a bit weird that a game that made so many people cry and fear for the life of a virtual child would be reduced to a bit of arcadey fun, but if you can stop yourself from weeping long enough to hit this the flippers, you’ll have a really good time.